nickrobinson251/hypersearch/README.md

 For general advice on hyperparameter tuning and how to use the results, see the [sklearn user guide](http://scikit-learn.org/stable/modules/grid_search.html#grid-search).

+For a full working example on a simple classification model, see examples/optimize_hyperparameters.py`.

 ### Specifying hyperparameter search space

 For this to work, we need to specify a search space (`params` above).
 This can